ttaylor14/PNation/README.md

-The following project was created with the sole intent in creating a Fantasy baseball salary calculator for the Procrastination Fantasy League:
+The following project was created with the sole intent in creating a Editable Fantasy baseball Ranking System specific to league settings:

 http://fantasy.espn.com/baseball/league?leagueId=25593